ajwwja777/CS61B-sp21/README.md

 2. NOT FINISHED.

 `5.10`
 1. IMPORTANT CHANGE: I find that Obsidian is nice, so I turn to it in local.
+[Here's the link](https://github.com/ajwwja777/wja_Vault/tree/master/DIY/CSDIY/CS61B/CS61B-sp21-Notes)
 2. Simple schedule will be upload here.